CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Operations
 The `Operations` class was used to store different methods responsabile for working one of the operations available in the `CalculatorMain`:

+### Decorators
+In python, decorators are used to modify or extend the behaviours of functions or methods.
+They are applied using the `@decorator` syntax

 #### Code Snippet: